magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-4.md

 <!--- MC-43176-->

-*  GraphQL `product` queries for configurable products in a specific store now return the price ranges of products on the specified store only.
+*  GraphQL `products` queries for configurable products in a specific store now return the price ranges of products on the specified store only.
 Previously, requests returned price ranges for simple products on non-specified stores.

 <!--- AC-691-->